graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed transients
+* Fixed issue where button was not showing on cart

 = 1.0.4 =
 * Added Loading gif on purchase dialog
 * Users can now manually upload a file to the sell_media folder